 It was further recommended to add a note to the reporting section on highlighting specific features or differences between the new scheme and the anchor in order to make readers of the public document aware of such aspects.

 A list was included of what prior verification tests have been conducted in recent years.

-BoGs (X)
+BoGs (2)